vanzll/FM_IRL/README.md

 The results will be stored in ./data/log with the format [env_name]_[algo_name]/seed/metrics.csv

-### 3. Glitchs
+### 3. Glitch
-If you come across the issue of mujoco version, it could probably be solved by:
+If you come across the issue of mujoco, it is probably due to the compiling process of mujoco requires GCC and GLEW:

 ```
 sudo apt-get install libglew-dev libosmesa6-dev
+conda install -c conda-forge gcc=12.1.0
 ```